Control Tower is one of the main components of Business Edition used for:

 Before you start working with Control Tower, make sure there are no Windows updates pending, as some of them may cause improper operation of Control Tower.

-Control Tower is turned off by default when you start RPA Express.
+Control Tower is turned off by default when you start Intelligent Automation Cloud Business.
 To get access to Control Tower, do as follows.

 - Go to Components and enable server components.

-- Log in using your credentials (username and password you have created during the RPA Express installation).
+- Log in using your credentials (username and password you have created during the Intelligent Automation Cloud Business installation).

 To launch Control Tower, start it from the tray menu and then click Control Tower to open in your browser.

 Control Tower Overview

 After launching Control Tower, you will see a dashboard with the following links:

 - Business Processes

 Clicking your username in the top right corner of the screen will bring up your account menu.
 Here you can: